 The Christianization of Scandinavia did not occur overnight.
-The first monarch from any Scandinavian territory to convert was Harlad-Klak of Jutland who did so only to rally support from the Carolingians to help him in his claim to the throne of Denmark in around 815 A.D.
-Not until the mid 11th Century can we say that Christianity was prevalent among the Vikings, and pockets of paganism survived well into the medieval period (1066-1492).
+The first monarch from any Scandinavian territory to convert to Christianity was Harlad-Klak of Jutland, who did so only to rally support from the Carolingians to help him in his claim to the throne of Denmark in around 815 A.D.
+His conversion is not even seen as legitimate by most historians, and more of a political move than an actual conversion.

-3. They were one people.
+3. They were a united people.